symphoniacloud/dynamodb-entity-store/README.md

 ```

 To query with a Sort Key we must first specify the partition key - which here is the same as our first example - and
-then must specify a sort key query range.
+then must specify a sort key _query range_.
 There are a few helpers in Entity Store for this - in our case we use the [`rangeWhereSkBetween`](https://symphoniacloud.github.io/dynamodb-entity-store/functions/rangeWhereSkBetween.html) helper which ends up generating the condition
 expression `PK = :pk and #sk BETWEEN :from AND :to` .